 Bear in mind that many cake makers will be reluctant to drive a cake several hours to a venue, though many will.

 Instagram can be a great tool for this, as location-specific tags tend to have fewer posts and the same cake makers will come up over and over again.
 If your styles match, it’s also a very quick way of getting in touch with them, though email is a lot more reliable.

-Cakes in Bloom is a Sussex-based cake business, covering most of the South East, from Eastbourne to Bournemouth.
-However, we’ve also delivered cakes to London, Bath, and on one memorable occasion we delivered a cake to Rouen, France.
+Cakes in Bloom is an Oxfordshire-based cake business, covering most of the South Central, from London to Bristol.
+However, we’ve also delivered cakes to Brighton, Bath, and on one memorable occasion we delivered a cake to Dorset.
 Therefore, do not hesitate to get in touch about your wedding cake plans.

 4. Trust your venue

 If you’re struggling to find something you love, or maybe you can’t decide on style, your venue is a great place to ask for recommendations.
 All their recommended suppliers are professionals with whom the venue has a good working relationship, who have provided a reliable and personable service.
 This also means that they’ll know their way around the venue, and they’ll be familiar with how to contact the events coordinator, which will take some pressure away from you.

 Remember, the venue always has your best interest at heart: they want you to have an unforgettable experience, and will usually bend over backwards to give that to you.
 However, they’re not the only place to ask: photographers always know everyone, as do venue decorators and florists.
 We’ve linked a few of our favourites for you here to help you plan your details.
 Cakes in Bloom is the recommended cake supplier for: Conference Oxford Venues, The Bodleian Library, and Weston Manor.
 We look forward to working at these fantastic venues again soon.